droxey/awesome-teachcode/ZoomGuide.md

 ## ✅ Optional Recommendations

 - Complete your [Zoom Profile](https://zoom.us/profile).
 Many options are helpful for managing online course delivery.
   - Change your Personal Meeting ID to something memorable.
-I use my phone number.
   - Connect to your Google Calendar to show your schedule on the Zoom home screen.
 - Consider using an additional monitor dedicated to the Zoom meeting room.
 - Configure your Zoom app by opening Preferences.
 Here's mine: